How to write a website brief: Where to start

 1. About your business

-It’s definitely a plus if you can give us a suggestion of what you’re looking to achieve with your website.
-Maybe you’re making the transition from a Facebook page to having your own site, or maybe you’re just looking to refresh and update what your online presence looks like – whatever the reason, it’s useful for us to know what you want it to do.
-Are you looking to drive footfall into your shop, increase bookings at your holiday cottage, or you want to move to an online order system from Facebook Messenger?
+It’s definitely a plus if you can give us an idea of what you’re looking to achieve with your website.
+Whether you’re looking to drive more qualified leads, or provide a professional and polished resource for existing customers – whatever the reason, it’s useful for us to know what you want it to do.
+Are you looking to drive footfall into bricks-and-mortar premises, increase bookings at your properties, or does your company need to move to an online order system from Facebook Messenger?
 All that info is good to know.

 3. Your audience

 Let us know who you’re looking to target with your new site.
-Is your customer base local, or are you looking to appeal to a nationwide audience?
+Are you looking to appeal to a nationwide audience, or is your reach (potentially) global?
 Is there a specific age group you want to appeal to, are your customers mainly male or female, or are you looking to target families?
 These factors can help us out with the design for the site, as well as the content, and gives us a good idea of who you’re trying to reach.

 4. The market

-It may seem counter productive, it’s helpful for us to know who your competitors are.
-If there are local or national businesses within the same industry who are doing what you do really well, then we can look at the things that stand out.
+It may seem counter-productive, it’s helpful for us to know who your competitors are.
+If you know of businesses within the same industry who are doing what you do really well, then we can look at the things that stand out.
 Let us know what you think makes you stand out, or if there’s anything that you feel you’re missing – letting us know where you sit in relation to others in the same trade can give us a good indication of what we need to showcase.

-If you have any content already written that you want used in your new site, it can be advantageous to incorporate this into the designs too.
-If there’s certain headings, quotes, or images that you’d like to use on certain pages, then these can be factored in at the design stage as well, if necessary.
+If you have any content already written that you want used in the new website, it can be advantageous to incorporate this into the designs too.
+If there’s certain headings, quotes, or images that you’d like to use on certain pages, then these can be factored in at the design stage as well, if necessary

-We always have a lead time when it comes to designs and website development, which varies depending on how busy we are.
+We usually have a wait time when it comes to designs and website development, which varies depending on how busy we are.
 It’s worth letting us know if you have a certain deadline, for example if you’re working on a brand relaunch or have a specific opening day, so we can factor that in.

-Let us know any key contacts for the website.
-For example, you might have different people working on the content, or you might need to include certain members of staff in the training.
+Finally, it’s good to know any key contacts or stakeholders in your project.
+For example, you might have different people working on the content, key decision makers from your board of directors, or you might need to include certain members of staff in training.
 It’s always useful to know who’s doing what from the first instance.

 This is by no means an exhaustive list, and you don’t have to provide all the information above.
 Sometimes an idea becomes clear as you’re working through it, so you don’t have to have everything finalised from the get go!